DarrenDavy12/ClassicCarModelsDashboard/README.md

 # Overview of project:

-Firstly I downloaded the dataset from a classic car model site from the web as a .csv file.
+So I downloaded the dataset from a Data Catalog from the web as a .csv file.

-Opened the CSV file in Microsoft Excel then saved it as an .xlsx file because I will use the dataset to create more sheets with excel.
+Opened the CSV file in Microsoft Excel then saved it as an .xlsx file since I will be creating more sheets with excel.

 Made sure to visually clean the dataset using find and replace for blanks or typo errors.